Auction Planning

 Are you looking for ideas for your nonprofit’s next silent auction?
 Check out this list of 40+ silent auction items to start brainstorming for your next event.

-You might be tempted to include every item at your disposal in your silent auction.
-However, the old hand-made quilt knitted a half-century ago that has since been stored in mothballs— you know, the ones that have an aroma that lingers—may not be the best fit.
+You might be tempted to include every item you acquire in your silent auction.
+However, the handmade quilt knitted a half-century ago with a lingering aroma may not be the best fit.

 Silent Auction Item Ideas for Sports Fans